 One of our objectives was to ensure the restaurant’s interior elements, menus, vehicle design, uniforms, bespoke packaging, and digital offering, all created by Spinach, perfectly work together to give an authentic customer experience.
 During an intensive 18-month project, our team at the studio in Hackney, London worked closely with the visionary restaurateurs, founders of Nobu and Busaba Ethai, to envisage and implement the new brand.
 We also collaborated with the interior design team Noriyoshi Muramatsu, of Tokyo’s Studio Glitt, the creative force behind Roka and Zuma.

 ‘The branding process is usually about refining a whole host of influences into a visual and verbal identity,’ explains Spinach creative director Adam Thomas.
 ‘The strength and vibrancy of the Ichibuns brand, however, lies in the fact we haven’t filtered anything out.
 Hokkaido, Tokyo Rockabillies, Japanese pop art, anime, kawaii, J-Pop… these are the elements that come together to create the Ichibuns experience.’

-The name is a play on the Japanese term ‘ichiban’, as in number one.
-The interior salutes the Sho?wa era, a fascinating time credited for the renovation of post-war creativity and the acceptance of American music and culture.
+The name is a play on the Japanese term ichiban, to mean number one.
+The interior salutes the Showa era, a fascinating time credited for the renovation of post-war creativity and the acceptance of American music and culture.
 This vision has produced a striking celebration of authentic memorabilia that features throughout the venue.

-Stepping inside the three-story restaurant, customers are immersed in the eclectic Tokyo rock ‘n’ roll interior inspired by 1950s and 60s Japanese subcultures and the quintessential American diner, so walls are lined in a variety of Japanese ephemera including Manga comics, old newspapers and fishing flags.
+Stepping inside the three-story restaurant, customers are immersed in the eclectic Tokyo rock ‘n’ roll interior inspired by the 1950s and 60s Japanese subcultures and the quintessential American diner, so walls are lined in a variety of Japanese ephemera including Manga comics, old newspapers and fishing flags.